angular/angular/aio/content/guide/content-projection.md

    <code-example path="content-projection/src/app/example-zippy.template.html" header="content-projection/src/app/example-zippy.template.html" region="ng-container">
    </code-example>

-   This example uses the `ngTemplateOutlet` directive to render a given `<ng-template>` element, which you will define in a later step.
-You can apply an `ngTemplateOutlet` directive to any type of element.
-This example assigns the directive to an `<ng-container>` element because the component does not need to render a real DOM element.
+   This example uses the `ngTemplateOutlet` directive to render a given `ng-template` element, which you will define in a later step.
+Apply an `ngTemplateOutlet` directive to any type of element.
+This example assigns the directive to an `ng-container` element because the component does not need to render a real DOM element.

 1. Wrap the `<ng-container>` element in another element, such as a `div` element, and apply your conditional logic.